1Panel-dev/webkubectl/README.md

 #### Open web terminal with token

-You can get a token from above API, then open below url in web browser
+You can get a token from above API, with which we can open web terminal in browser through below url.

 ```sh
 http://<webkubectl-address>:<port>/terminal/?token=<token fetched from api>